-- cell phones (See below for more information.) - other electronic devices (See below for more information.) - > smart watches - > e-book readers or electronic dictionaries - music players for one student's personal use or that of the whole class, earphones, ear buds, or headphones (other than noise blocking headphones; see DF7 on page 103) - > any device capable of taking photographs - > game consoles - > pocket translators - > calculators (except for the tests and sessions listed previously in section 3) - > computers or electronic tablets other than the ones being used for testing - > any device that provides access to the Internet (such as certain calculators and fitness trackers) other than the ones being used for testing - > editing devices (e.g., spelling or grammar checkers) - English-language dictionaries or thesauruses - encyclopedias - accommodation materials unless specified by a student's approved IEP or 504 plan (e.g., graphic organizers) - handheld rulers (The only rulers that students need are included in the student testing platform.)
+- cell phones (See the following page for more information.) - other electronic devices (See below for more information.) - > smart watches - > e-book readers or electronic dictionaries - music players for one student's personal use or that of the whole class, earphones, ear buds, or headphones (other than noise blocking headphones; see DF7 on page 101) - > any device capable of taking photographs - > game consoles - > pocket translators - > calculators (except for the tests and sessions listed previously in section 3) - > computers or electronic tablets other than the ones being used for testing - > any device that provides access to the Internet (such as certain calculators and fitness trackers) other than the ones being used for testing - > editing devices (e.g., spelling or grammar checkers)

-b.
-Materials That MAY BE PERMITTED Only after a Student Has Completed Testing
+- unauthorized reference sheets (e.g., formula sheets, multiplication grids, conversion charts) - English-language dictionaries or thesauruses - accommodation materials unless specified by a student's approved IEP or 504 plan (e.g., graphic organizers) - b.
+Materials Prohibited until after a Student Has Completed Testing

 Materials listed in this section may be provided only AFTER a student has completed testing (i.e., marked the test complete), and at the principal's discretion.
+They are prohibited during testing.

-- books - textbooks for subjects other than the one being tested - notebooks or other notes, as well as flags or sticky notes - rulers, if a student needs one to do his or her homework
+- books - textbooks for subjects other than the one being tested - notebooks or other notes, as well as flags or sticky notes - handheld rulers